 In recent years, the U.S. government has become increasingly concerned with inappropriate influence by foreign entities in federally-funded research.
 As a result, the University recognizes the need to maintain a heightened interest in understanding affiliations, collaborations, and dealings that faculty members and researchers may have with foreign entities.
-While the University remains committed to international collaborations and research and continued partnerships around the world, the University needs to mitigate any potential risk exposure.
+While we remain committed to international collaborations and research and our continued partnerships around the world, we need to mitigate any potential risk exposure.
 Certain bad actors have sought to exploit American academic institutions, and there have already been several reported cases of academic espionage at top U.S. universities.

-The National Defense Authorization Act, signed in August 2018, includes Sec.
-1286 which states, "The Secretary of Defense shall, in consultation with other appropriate government organizations, establish an initiative to work with academic institutions who perform defense research and engineering activities . . . to limit undue influence, including through foreign talent programs, by countries to exploit United States Technology."
+The National Defense Authorization Act, signed in August 2018, included Sec.
+1286, which stated that “The Secretary of Defense shall, in consultation with other appropriate government organizations, establish an initiative to work with academic institutions who perform defense research and engineering activities . . . to limit undue influence, including through foreign talent programs, by countries to exploit United States Technology.”
 The Act also prohibits the purchase of telecommunications equipment from specific Chinese companies with the use of federal funds or where federal data will be transmitted across the system.

-The University remains dedicated to complying with all U.S. regulations governing international research collaborations, and in an effort to mitigate any inherent institutional vulnerabilities and emerging threats to national security, the University has developed the guidance below which should allow University researchers to continue pursuing international research collaborations while maintaining transparency and compliance with federal law.
+The University remains dedicated to complying with all US regulations governing international research collaborations, and in an effort to mitigate any inherent institutional vulnerabilities and emerging threats to national security, we have developed the guidance below which should allow University researchers to continue pursuing international research collaborations while maintaining transparency and compliance with federal law.

 In general, University researchers who conduct federally-funded research should update and maintain their current and pending support documentation to ensure that any international collaborations or affiliations are listed.
 Further, any sources of financial support, foreign or domestic, including fellowships, scholarships, and gifts or philanthropic donations to support research should be disclosed.

-Some of the top concerns raised by federal agencies include the following:
+Some of the top concerns raised by federal agencies include:

 - Failure by researchers in disclosing honorary appointments, participation in “talents” programs, or substantial financial contributions from foreign governments or agencies;

-Several of our top research sponsors including NIH, NSF, DOE, DOD, and NASA have issued agency-specific guidance on the topic of foreign influence, and the guidance is compiled below.
+Several of our top research sponsors, including NIH, NSF, DOE, DOD, and NASA have issued agency-specific guidance on the topic of foreign influence, and we have compiled this guidance below.
 Please keep in mind that agency guidelines are subject to change with the regulatory landscape as this is an emerging issue.
-University researchers are encouraged to review funding opportunity announcements and requests for proposals thoroughly for relevant agency policies.
+We encourage you to review funding opportunity announcements and requests for proposals thoroughly for relevant agency policies.

 National Institutes of Health (NIH)

-As stated in the NIH Grants Policy Statement, all individuals designated as PIs, Senior or Key Personnel, must submit the Other Support Form.
-University researchers should be thorough and exhaustive in accounting for all forms of research support including foreign sponsors and philanthropic gifts.
+As stated in the NIH Grants Policy Statement, all individuals designated as Principal Investigators (PIs), Senior or Key Personnel, must submit the Other Support Form.
+University researchers should be thorough and exhaustive in accounting for all forms of research support, including foreign sponsors, and philanthropic gifts.

 - Identifying a foreign component in an NIH grant application;